Case Management with

 “There are so many tasks you can perform without creating any code at all.”

-PNMsoft is the recommended iBPMS provider for Microsoft platforms, linking .Net with Java and UNIX as required for integrated and optimized process management
+PNMsoft is the recommended iBPMS provider for Microsoft platforms such as Dynamics CRM and SharePoint, linking .NET with Java and UNIX for optimized process management.

 PNMsoft is Recognized by Gartner for all BPM Platform Usage Scenarios